backstrap/backstrap/README.md

 #### input

-Creates an HTML `input` tag decorated with the Bootstrap "form-control" class, and optionally with "input-*" classes for sizing and context.
+Creates an `input` tag decorated with the Bootstrap "form-control" class, and optionally with "input-*" classes for sizing and context.

 #### inputGroup